-- the people you want the policy to cover - who will own the policy - the amount of each type of cover (life, TPD and/or trauma) that you want for each person - for TPD, whether you want the 'any occupation' or 'own occupation' TPD definition - any options you want (e.g. Child Cover) and the cover amounts - the type of premium (stepped or level) you want to pay - whether you want flexi-linking.
+- the people you want the policy to cover - · who will own the policy - the amount of each type of cover (Life, TPD and/or Trauma) that you want for each person - for TPD, whether you want the 'any occupation' or 'own occupation' TPD definition, or a split TPD arrangement - any options you want (e.g. Child Cover) and the cover amounts - the type of premium (stepped or level) you want to pay - whether you want flexi-linking.